chromium/chromium/docs/security/shepherd.md

 [Security Labels](security-labels.md).

-### A bug owner is asking for security input on backporting a fix on a security
+### An owner is asking for security input on backporting a security fix.
-bug I’ve shepherded.
 What do I do here?

 You are not responsible for handling merges or approving a fix for backmerge.
 If the issue is resolved and there is a landed CL, please ensure the bug is